ravenrevenge/SillyTavern-ChatRecap/README.md

 ## Credits & Thanks

 - First of all THANK YOU to [SillyAnonymous](https://github.com/Sillyanonymous) for letting me nag them, annoy them and be my beta tester too.

+- Thanks to [Rivelle](https://github.com/RivelleDays) for the Chinese translation <3.

 - The idea for the recap comes from Smart Memory by [SenjinTheDragon](https://github.com/senjinthedragon)